Ken Loach: Views on the welfare system

-Personal life and honours
+Personal life

-Loach lives with his wife, Lesley, in Bath.
-They have two sons, Jim and Stephen, and two daughters, Hannah and Emma.
-Another son died in a car accident, aged five.
-Jim Loach has become a television and film director.
-Emma is a documentary film maker who is married to the actor Elliot Levey.
+Loach married Lesley Ashton in 1962.
+They reside in Bath, Somerset, and have two sons and two daughters together.
+They had another son, who died at the age of five on 2 May 1971 in a car accident on the M1 motorway.
+Their son Jim (born 1969) became a filmmaker, while their daughter Emma is married to actor Elliot Levey.

-Loach is a patron of the British Humanist Association and a secularist, saying "In particular, the indoctrination of children in separate faith schools is pernicious and divisive.
+Loach is a patron of the British Humanist Association and a secularist, saying, "In particular, the indoctrination of children in separate faith schools is pernicious and divisive.
 I strongly support the British Humanist Association."

 Loach turned down an OBE in 1977.
-In a Radio Times interview, published in March 2001, he said:
+In a March 2001 Radio Times interview, he said, "It's all the things I think are despicable: patronage, deferring to the monarchy and the name of the British Empire, which is a monument of exploitation and conquest.
+I turned down the OBE because it's not a club you want to join when you look at the villains who've got it."

 Loach has been awarded honorary doctorates by the University of Bath, the University of Birmingham, Staffordshire University, and Keele University.
-Oxford University awarded him an honorary Doctor of Civil Law degree in June 2005.
+The University of Oxford awarded him an honorary Doctor of Civil Law degree in June 2005.
 He is also an honorary fellow of his alma mater, St Peter's College, Oxford.
 In May 2006, he was awarded the BAFTA Fellowship at the BAFTA TV Awards.

 In 2003, Loach received an honorary doctorate from Heriot-Watt University and received the 2003 Praemium Imperiale (lit.
 "World Culture Prize in Memory of His Imperial Highness Prince Takamatsu") in the category Film/Theatre.
+In 2006, the Capri Hollywood International Film Festival honoured him with the Capri Legend Award for his contribution to filmmaking.
 In 2014, he was presented with the Honorary Golden Bear at the 64th Berlin International Film Festival.

-The Raindance Film Festival announced in September 2016 that it would be honouring Loach with its inaugural Auteur Award, to recognise his "achievements in filmmaking and contribution to the film industry."
+The Raindance Film Festival announced in September 2016 that it would be honouring Loach with its inaugural Auteur Award, to recognise his "achievements in filmmaking and contribution to the film industry".
 He was also made Honorary Associate of London Film School.

+Loach was among a number of artists invited by Pope Francis to attend the 50th anniversary of the opening of the Vatican Museums' Collection of Modern and Contemporary Art.
+The Pope encouraged those present to work for change in areas like social justice.